-Recent Accounting Pronouncements.
 In January 2017, GASB issued SGAS No. 84, "Fiduciary Activities" (GASB No. 84).
 This statement establishes standards of accounting and financial reporting for fiduciary activities.
 GASB No. 84 establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
 Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
 The statement of fiduciary net position reports the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and fiduciary net position of the fiduciary activities.
 The statement of changes in fiduciary net position reports the additions to and deductions from the fiduciary fund(s).
 This statement also provides for the recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
 This statement is effective for the Agency in 2019.
-The Agency is currently assessing the financial statement impact of adopting this statement.
+The Agency has assessed the financial statement impact of adopting the new statement, and the Agency has no fiduciary activities to report.